Chart Color Schemes

 Cecil Hills features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.7% of all households, including 58.2% couples with children, 17.6% couples without children, and 14.1% single parent families.
-Non-family households constitute the remaining 9.3%, with lone person households at 8.4% and group households comprising 0.6%.
-The median household size is 3.6 people, larger than the Greater Sydney average of 3.4.
+Family households constitute 90.7% of all households, including 58.2% couples with children, 17.6% couples without children, and 14.1% single parent families.
+Non-family households make up the remaining 9.3%, with lone person households at 8.4% and group households comprising 0.6%.
+The median household size is 3.6 people, which is larger than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households